Navigating Perfectionism in Motherhood

 Chronic stress and overwhelm

-Burnout caused by constant over-functioning
+Burnout from over-functioning

-Anxiety around making mistakes or being judged
+Anxiety about mistakes or judgment

 How It Impacts Children and Family Dynamics